cockroachdb/docs/src/current/v23.1/fips.md

 ## Use the FIPS-ready CockroachDB Docker image

 1. If necessary, enable FIPS mode on the Docker host.
 The FIPS-ready CockroachDB Docker image must run on a Docker host with FIPS mode enabled.
 To enable FIPS mode in the Docker host kernel, refer to [Enable FIPS mode](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/security_hardening/assembly_installing-a-rhel-8-system-with-fips-mode-enabled_security-hardening) in Red Hat's documentation.
 To verify that FIPS mode is enabled, refer to [Verify that the kernel enforces FIPS mode](#verify-that-the-kernel-enforces-fips-mode).
-1. Visit [Releases](/docs/releases/index.html?filters=docker) and copy the name of a FIPS-ready Docker image tag.
+1. Go to [Download FIPS-ready Runtimes](#download-fips-ready-runtimes) and copy the name of a FIPS-ready Docker image tag.
 1. Pull the Docker image locally, create a new container that uses it, run the container, and attach to it.
 The following example gives the running container the name `cockroachdb-fips-container`.
 Replace `{image_tag}` with the name of the Docker image tag you copied.

     {% include_cached copy-clipboard.html %}